 This liability may be proved in several ways.
 For example, hiring a driver with 4 previous DUI convictions without performing a proper background check is considered negligence on the employer’s part.
 Also, failing to report other incidents of drinking on the job or a lack of periodic drug and alcohol screenings may support a negligence case against the commercial trucking company.

 Under most other circumstances, the truck driver will be responsible for covering your medical bills and damages, which can be catastrophic in these kinds of accidents.
 Proving that the truck driver was intoxicated is the most difficult step in the process of receiving the compensation you deserve, so it’s important that you seek adequate representation for your case.

 DUI violations are taken very seriously in the state of Maine and across the nation.
 Thus, if it’s suspected that a commercial truck driver, whose central responsibility is to safely transport goods and materials throughout the states, was operating a vehicle while drunk, they should be held responsible.

 Hire a Qualified Attorney

-The lawyers at Lowry Law have familiarized themselves with state and federal commercial truck driving regulations and DUI laws.
-If you or someone you know was hurt in an accident involving a drunk truck driver, give us a call.
+Our lawyers at Lowry & Associates have familiarized themselves with state and federal commercial truck driving regulations and DUI laws.
+If you or someone you know was hurt in an accident involving a drunk truck driver, give us a call at 207-775-3819 or fill out our free case review form.
 We will determine who is liable to recover your expenses.